|

 Anoto pen can determine where it is in the Anoto addressable paper space.

-There is a critical factor to accomplishing this feat – the need to go to
+There is a critical factor to accomplishing this feat the need

 to suggest one of the first uses of Bluetooth, which was the means